jedp/node-cef/README.md

 with them.
 For example, for logging BrowserID events at Mozilla, we use four levels as follows:

-- 10. (`emerg`) Completely out of whack.
+- `emerg` (10) Completely out of whack.
 Someone needs to look at this.
 Harm to the application, user account, or system security could have taken place.

-- 8. (`alert`) Suspicious activity or application has non-validated user input.
+- `alert` (8) Suspicious activity or application has non-validated user input.
 Impact is not known.

-- 6. (`warn`) Normal security application stuff, login failures, password changes.
+- `warn` (6) Normal security application stuff, login failures, password changes.

-- 4. (`info`) Normal app activity.
+- `info` (4) Normal app activity.
 Logins and various kinds of transactions.

 ## Syslog Transports